silx-kit/silx/doc/source/modules/gui/plot/dev.rst

   - :class:`.PlotTools.PositionInfo` to display information related to mouse coordinates in the plot and related information.
   - :class:`.PlotTools.LimitsToolBar` to display and set the limits of the plot area.
-  - :class:`.PlotTools.ProfileToolBar` to provide tools to extract a profile along a line on an image.

 - :mod:`silx.gui.console` to provide an IPython console which can control the plot area content.